mvanderblom/inventory-demo/README.md

 A project that contains a very basic inventory management system.

-For further information on how to start the backend and frontend, please refer to the corresponding README files in the two subfolders
+For further information on how to start the back- and frontend, please refer to the README.md files in the corresponding subfolders
 - [inventory-demo-backend/README.md](inventory-demo-backend/README.md)
 - [inventory-demo-frontend/README.md](inventory-demo-frontend/README.md)